Here are frequently asked questions relating mostly to LDRs and the nature of passive preamps.

 They are really the same thing.
 The term “attenuator” means any device that reduces the voltage level of an electrical signal.
 Audio volume control (reduction) is accomplished by attenuating (reducing) the voltage level of an audio signal.
 The lower the voltage level of an audio signal the lower the loudness level coming out of the amplifier/speaker.
 Most attenuators use combinations of resistors to form a voltage divider to reduce voltage (volume).
 A potentiometer is the most common type of voltage divider.
 Tortuga Audio uses LDRs to emulate a potentiometer except that LDRs produce a more satisfying sound.

 There are two broad types of preamps: passive and active.
 Most preamps are active.
-Active simply means there is direct electrical manipulation of the audio signal wherein a power supply acts upon the audio signal as a buffer and/or to provide modest signal gain.
+Active simply means there is direct electrical manipulation of the audio signal wherein a power supply acts upon the audio signal as part of a gain stage and/or a buffer stage.
 In a passive preamp there’s no direct connection between any power supply and the audio signal.
-One way or another a passive preamp is simply a voltage divider which passively controls volume by reducing the voltage level of the audio signal before it’s passed on to a downstream power amplifier.
-Passive preamps do not provide any gain (audio signal boost) and often referred to as “unity gain” attenuators.
+One way or another a passive preamp is simply a voltage divider which passively controls volume by reducing the voltage level of the audio signal before it’s downstream to a power amplifier.
+Passive preamps do not provide any gain (audio signal/voltage boost) and are often referred to as “unity gain” attenuators.

 We are absolutely convinced that LDRs produce better sounding audio than other volume control technology.
 Better than any potentiometer.
 Better than any conventional resistor ladder (stepped attenuator).
 Better even than most transformer volume controls.
 Over 95% of our customers keep their LDR preamps after our 30 day in-home audition period runs out when they could have returned their purchase for a 100% refund.
 Most of our customers have owned, seen and heard a lot of high end audio gear.
 You don’t keep a new preamp if you don’t think its sound better than what you had before.